Vyiel/PassMan/README.md

 Else, you can use the clipboard way to login, where you have to just type in the username and simply paste the password copied to your clipboard.
 The Login page will automatically be opened on your chosen preffered browser.
 To update the master password, you have to run the command 'python PwMan up'.
 Thus the password would be updated.
 Also no password recovery has been implemented yet.
 If you forget the password, the database is useless.

+Packages you need to Run this application.
+For all the packages, Just run the following command -> 'pip install package-name' Following packages:
+1) selenium,
+2) pycryptodome,
+3) clipboard.

+Rest of the packages come with Python.

 That's it ...